 Congratulations!
 You’ve decided to adopt a new cat or dog into your family.
-Now that know you want to adopt a new pet, it’s a good idea to learn what goes into the adoption process.
+Now that know you want to adopt a new pet, it’s a good idea to learn what goes into the pet adoption process.
 While it’s tempting to just pop down to your local shelter and take home the first dog or cat that catches your fancy, it’s important to know how to adopt a pet so the process goes smoothly.

 Narrow the Field